| | |

 There’s a big difference between being productive and being intentional.

 Intentional living means choosing how you show up, not just what you get done.
-It’s aligning your actions with your values.
-Saying no when something drains you.
-Creating space for things that matter more than your to-do list.
+It’s aligning your actions with your values, saying no when something drains you, and making space for what actually matters.
+That is part of learning to live life on your own terms.

 Each morning, ask: